Notice

 unit test naming

-• Use given/when/then pattern for unit test structuring.
+• Use the given / when / then pattern for unit test structuring.
 E.g:

 given when then pattern